shogun70/HTMLPP/README.md

 License
 -------

-The long-term license is still undecided - I'm tossing up between LGPL and MIT.
+The long-term license is still undecided.
 For now it is available under Create-Commons Attribution, No-Derivitives.